Community Enhanced Services provided at the Opticians

-Not all regions have agreed all or any commissioning pathways for eye care and there are a large number of pathways that are available in some areas and not others.
+Not all regions have agreed all or any commissioning pathways for eye care but most now have and there are a large number of pathways that are available in some areas and not others.
 However this is clearly the route forward as a key benefit of implementing these community services is a reduction in referral rates to GPs, A&E and hospital eye departments.

 In many pathways the routes to help are by self referral to the designated optical practice or by referral by a GP or another Optician’s practice to an opticians accredited to supply the service.

 Mylocaloptician.co.uk plans to simplify your search for such areas where enhanced services exist by requesting practitioners to highlight their involvement in specific community services and for Local Optical Committees who oversee the localised agreements to publish details of their scheme.The new site is being overhauled at present.